PierreSenellart/provsql/doc/TODO/karp-luby-fpras.md

-   ProvSQL-typical UCQs over a TPC-H-style probabilistic instance with skewed-low source-tuple probabilities; tabulate output-tuple probabilities; observe what fraction of outputs fall in the `m * p << 1` regime where Karp-Luby is asymptotically necessary.
-If the fraction is negligible, **stop**: file the study under "settled, decided against, kept for the rationale".
-If the fraction is material, proceed.
+   ProvSQL-typical UCQs over a TPC-H-style probabilistic instance with skewed-low source-tuple probabilities; tabulate output-tuple probabilities; observe what fraction of outputs fall in the `m * p << 1` regime where Karp-Luby is asymptotically necessary. *(Not run: Tier 1 was implemented on request without the probe; it remains the right way to decide where Karp-Luby actually helps on real workloads.)*
-2. **Tier 1** -- minimum-viable Karp-Luby, plus tests and docs.
+2. **Tier 1** -- minimum-viable Karp-Luby, plus tests and docs. **DONE**, including the adaptive `(eps, delta)` argument path (originally slated for Tier 2) and surfacing the shared `key=value` parser to `'monte-carlo'` / `'weightmc'` / `'wmc'`.
-3. **Tier 2** -- adaptive-`(eps, delta)` API and KLM variant; ship as
+3. **Tier 2** -- remaining polish: the KLM self-adjusting stopping rule and per-clause stratified sampling (both internal to `BooleanCircuit::karpLuby`).
-   incremental polish.
 4. **Tier 3** -- general positive-DAG extension; research-shaped, not on a schedule.